 - The ball can only be moved backwards hand-to-hand once the maul has formed.
-A player is not allowed to move/slide to the back of the maul when they are in possession of the ball (PK). - The ball can be moved backwards hand-to-hand once the maul has formed. - The 'ripper' needs to stay in contact with the jumper until the ball is transferred.
+A player is not allowed to move/slide to the back of the maul when they are in possession of the ball (PK). - The ball can be moved backwards hand-to-hand once the maul has formed. - The 'ripper' needs to stay in contact with the jumper until the ball is fully transferred, and cannot immediately shift lanes.
 No 'long transfer' of the ball to the back of the maul from the lineout jumper.
 This is particularly obvious when players join in front of new ball carrier.